jrief/django-formset/docs/source/dual-selector.rst

 	    )

 This form shows the usage of two adjacent fields, where the first field's value is used to filter the options for the next field.
-Here with the field **state**, the user can make a preselection of one or more states.
-When the state is changed, the other field **county** gets filled with all counties belonging to one of the selected states.
+Here with the field ``state``, the user can make a preselection of one or more states.
+When the state is changed, the other field ``county`` gets filled with all counties belonging to one of the selected states.

-To enable this feature, widget ``DualSelector`` accepts the optional argument ``filter_by`` which contains a dictionary such as ``{'state': 'state__id'}`` defining the lookup expression on the given queryset.
+To enable this feature, the widget ``DualSelector`` accepts the optional argument ``filter_by`` which contains a dictionary such as ``{'state': 'state__id'}`` defining the lookup expression on the given queryset.
 Here each key maps to an adjacent field and its value contains a lookup expression.

 .. django-view:: filtered_county_view
 	:view-function: FilteredCountyView.as_view(extra_context={'framework': 'bootstrap', 'pre_id': 'filtered-county-result'}, form_kwargs={'auto_id': 'fc_id_%s'})